12. Opening Notrump¶

 Assume your partner has opened 1N.
 You, as responder, should:

-• In hands with no majors, note if the hand has a six-card minor.
-Do not do anything special with a five-card minor.
+In hands with no majors, note if the hand has a six-card minor.
+Do not do anything special on your first response with a five-card minor.

 Generally, a hand whose principal feature is a long minor wants to be in 3N if it is strong enough, unless it is a strong hand that might want to be in a minor slam.
 This is especially true playing matchpoints.

-In responding to your partner’s 1N opener, if you determine that there no major suit or long minor, your actions are determined by your point count alone:
+In responding to your partner’s 1N opener, if you determine that there is no 4(or more) card major suit or 6(or more) card minor, your actions are determined by your point count alone:

 4N is a quantitative raise.
 Responder has enough for 6N if the opener is on the top of his bid, a good 16 or 17.
 If responder is SURE that the partnership has 33 points, this bid is not appropriate.